desResLab/LINFA/paper/paper.md

     ```
 Likelihood from pre-defined families will be defined in future versions of LINFA.

 5. **Linear and adaptive annealing schedulers** - LINFA provides two annealing schedulers by default.
 The first is the `'Linear'` scheduler with constant increments.
-The second is the `'AdaAnn'` adaptive scheduler [@cobian2023adaann] with hyperparameters reported in Table~\autoref{tab:adaann}.
+The second is the `'AdaAnn'` adaptive scheduler [@cobian2023adaann] with hyperparameters reported in Table \autoref{tab:adaann}.
 For the AdaAnn scheduler, the user can also specify a different number of parameter updates to be performed at the initial temperature $t_{0}$, final temperature $t_{1}$, and for any temperature $t_{0}<t<1$.
 Finally, the batch size (number of samples used to evaluate the expectations in the loss function) can also be differentiated for $t=1$ and $t<1$.

-6. **User-defined hyperparameters** - A complete list of hyperparameters with a description of their functionality can be found in Appendix~\autoref{sec:hyper}.
+6. **User-defined hyperparameters** - A complete list of hyperparameters with a description of their functionality can be found in Appendix \autoref{sec:hyper}.

-# Numerical benchmarks\label{sec:benchmarks}
+# Numerical benchmarks {#sec:benchmarks}

 We tested LINFA on multiple problems.
 These include inference on unimodal and multi-modal posterior distributions specified in closed form, ordinary differential models and dynamical systems with gradients directly computed through automatic differentiation in PyTorch, identifiable and non-identifiable physics-based models with fixed and adaptive surrogates, and high-dimensional statistical models.
 Some of the above tests are included with the library and systematically tested using GitHub Actions.
-A detailed discussion of these test cases is provided in Appendix~\autoref{sec:detailed_benchmarks}.
+A detailed discussion of these test cases is provided in Appendix \autoref{sec:detailed_benchmarks}.
 To run the test type
 ```
 python -m unittest linfa.linfa\_test\_suite.NAME\_example
 ```
 where `NAME` is the name of the test case, either `trivial`, `highdim`, `rc`, `rcr`, `adaann` or `rcr_nofas_adaann`.

-# Conclusion and Future Work\label{sec:conclusions}
+# Conclusion and Future Work {#sec:conclusions}

 In this paper, we have introduced the LINFA library for variational inference, briefly discussed the relevant background, its capabilities, and report its performance on a number of test cases.
 Some interesting directions for future work are mentioned below.